 \begin{enumerate}[label=(\roman*)]

-\item towards each other agent in a fixed and repeating \emph{Sequence}.
+\item towards each other agent in a fixed and repeating \textit{Sequence};

-\item towards another agent chosen at \emph{Random}.
+\item towards another agent chosen at \emph{Random};

-\item towards another agent chosen at random, as long as a \emph{Timer} threshold has been exceeded.
+\item towards another agent chosen at random, as long as a \emph{Timer} threshold has been exceeded;

-\item towards another agent chosen at random, as long as a time threshold has been exceeded; except if that target agent has not reported sufficiently recent contact from the sender, when the proposed message will be \emph{Filtered} out and not sent.
+\item towards another agent chosen at random, as long as a {Timer} threshold has been exceeded; except if that target agent has not reported sufficiently recent contact from the sender (\emph{Filtered});

-\item, as per \emph{Filtered}, but with an extra probability of a small number sent towards another agent chosen at random (\emph{Filtered+}, \emph{Filtered++}).
+\item as per {Filtered}, but with an extra probability of a small number sent towards another agent chosen at random (\emph{Filtered+}, \emph{Filtered++}).
 Filtered+ incorporates a 25\% chance of considering such an extra message, whilst Filtered++ has 50\%.

 \end{enumerate}